What Is Spinach?

 There are two basic types of spinach: flat-leaf and savoy.
-When you buy fresh, bunched spinach at the grocery store, it is usually savoy spinach.
+When you buy fresh, bunched spinach at the grocery store, it's usually savoy spinach.
 The leaves of savoy spinach are typically wrinkled and curly.
-Flat spinach, also known as baby spinach, is widely popular in the U.S. and is often sold bagged, canned, or frozen.
+Flat spinach is popular in the U.S. and is often sold bagged, canned, or frozen.

 Spinach is an excellent source of lutein, an antioxidant known to protect against age-related eye diseases such as macular degeneration and cataracts.
 Studies have found that people who take lutein supplements are at a lower risk for macular degeneration, which is the leading cause of vision impairment and blindness.

 Cataracts are an eye condition caused by oxidation of the lens of the eye.
 Studies have shown that lutein appears to prevent ultraviolet damage to your lenses.
-One study found that women who had a higher dietary intake of lutein were 23% less likely to develop cataracts than those who had a low-lutein diet.
+One study found that women who had more lutein in their diets were 23% less likely to get cataracts than those who had a low-lutein diet.

-Lutein has also been shown to help preserve cognitive abilities.
-Studies of older adults have shown that those with higher lutein levels exhibited better verbal fluency, memory, reasoning ability, and processing speed than those with low amounts of the nutrient.
+Lutein has also been shown to help preserve thinking abilities.
+Studies of older adults have shown that those with higher lutein levels had better verbal fluency, memory, reasoning ability, and processing speed than those with low amounts of the nutrient.

 Vitamin K is essential to bone health and growth, and spinach is packed with it.
-Eating just one cup of spinach fulfills the recommended daily amount of Vitamin K your body needs.
+Eating just 1 cup of spinach gives you the recommended daily amount of vitamin K.

-The vitamin A in spinach is used by your body to grow tissues, including the largest organ in your body, skin.
-Not only does Vitamin A support the skin’s immune system (preventing disease and damage), but it also helps skin stay hydrated, reducing the appearance of fine lines and wrinkles.
+Your body uses vitamin A like that found in spinach to grow tissue, including the largest organ in your body – skin.
+Not only does vitamin A support your skin’s immune system (preventing disease and damage), it also helps your skin stay hydrated, which may reduce the appearance of fine lines and wrinkles.

 Spinach is an excellent source of iron, which helps your body make hemoglobin.
-Hemoglobin is needed to transport oxygen from your lungs to the rest of your body.
-This is why one of the primary symptoms of iron deficiency is heavy fatigue.
+Hemoglobin helps transport oxygen from your lungs to the rest of your body.
+This is why one of the main symptoms of iron deficiency is intense fatigue.